netesy/luminar/README.md

 # Luminar Programming Language

 **Luminar** is a new, statically typed programming language designed for readability, efficiency, and expressiveness.
+It aims to be interpreted for development but compiled for release.

 This README provides a basic overview of the language features.